Compact Binaries through a Lens: Silent vs. Detectable Microlensing for the LIGO-Virgo-KAGRA Gravitational Wave

 \section{Acknowledgements}

 The authors are grateful to the members of the Gravitational Waves research group from ICC UB for their continual advice and support.
-We particularly thank Mark Gieles, Tomas Andrade, Juan Trenado, and Daniel M. Pina.
+We particularly thank Mark Gieles, Tomas Andrade, Juan Trenado, and Daniel Mar\'{i}n Pina.
 We also thank ICC secretaries, Esther Pallarés Guimerà and Anna Argudo who go well beyond their job to keep everything running smoothly.
 We are also grateful to Tom Collett and David Bacon from ICG Portsmouth for numerous helpful discussions.

 We acknowledge support from the Spanish Ministry of Science and Innovation through grant PID2021-125485NB-C22 and CEX2019-000918-M funded by MCIN/AEI/10.13039/501100011033.
 RB and OB acknowledge support from the AGAUR through grant SGR-2021-01069.
 AL is supported by STFC grants ST/T000550/1 and ST/V005715/1.
 This work has used the PyCBC python package, https://doi.org/10.5281/zenodo.7547919.
 The authors are grateful for computational resources provided by the LIGO Laboratory and Cardiff University and supported by National Science Foundation Grants PHY-0757058 and PHY-0823459 and STFC grant ST/I006285/1.
 Supporting research data are available on reasonable request from AL. For the purpose of open access, the author(s) has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.

 \section{Appendix A: the Transmission Factor in the Amplification and GO Region with Minima and Maxima}

 {The transmission factor $F$ has a different behaviour depending on its arguments: $M_L$, $y$ and $f$.
 Since $F$ impacts the waveform as given by Eq.~\eqref{lensed_strain}, it is important to understand the extent of each of these behaviours depending on the different parameters.}

 {Here we briefly explain the transmission factor limits and their ranges of validity.
 We also analyze the predictions for its amplification, as well as the frequencies where the interference pattern has maxima and minima, which can have implications in lifting the degeneracy, e.g., between lensed and precessing sources.}